dptools/dpdash/README-PNL.md

 ![](https://github.com/pnlbwh/pnlpipe/blob/py3-compatible/Misc/pnl-bwh-hms.png)

 This documentation has been developed through first hand experiment of independent DPdash instantiation.
 It can be primarily followed for running DPdash.
-Some other details including PHOENIX style can be found at http://docs.neuroinfo.org/dpdash/en/latest/
+Some other details including PHOENIX style directory tree can be found at http://docs.neuroinfo.org/dpdash/en/latest/ .

 Table of Contents